 Within a photographic context, I have the propensity to attach myself to the people and things that intrigue me; in my photographic meditation on juvenescence, I often create icons of the characters I find myself connected to, ultimately exploring what the transition from youth into adulthood means.

-I’ve always sought to withhold critical objectivity in my work while putting myself in a position to discover how to create intimacy between the photographer and subject matter to amalgamate myself within the imagery.
+I have always sought to withhold critical objectivity in my work with an attempt and a desire to position myself in a way that creates space for intimacy and empathy between the photographer and the participants involved, whilst somehow amalgamating myself within the imagery itself.

 My printed objects – my zines and books – act as a vehicle to compress visual representations of these themes and create an intimate space and proximity in which the viewer can have their own conversation with the work.